keep-starknet-strange/blobstream-starknet/book/src/overview/README.md

 ## How does it work ?

 As Starknet does not natively support Ethereum Virtual Machine (EVM).
-The Blobstream X contracts had to rewrited from Solidity to Cairo.
+The Blobstream X contracts had to be rewrited from Solidity to Cairo.

+Each L3 would need to deploy a [core contract](./l3_starknet/core_contract.md).
+They would need to either fork [piltover](https://github.com/keep-starknet-strange/piltover) or create new core contracts if they work significantly different from Starknet.

-For a Starknet L3 to use Celestia as DA, it needs to :
+Then the Starknet L3 can use Celestia as DA by :
-- Post data to Celestia
+- Posting data to Celestia
-- Interact with the [core contract](./l3_starknet/core_contract.md) on Starknet to verify proofs and check DA via the blobstream DA contract
+- Interacting with the Core Contract to verify proofs and check DA via the [blobstream DA contract](./l3_starknet/verifier.md)

 Useful links :